NSLog0/scss-color-name/README.md

 }
 ```

-In this case you can categorize you varible group and add meaning to those variable to color.
+In this case you can categorize your variable group and add meaning to those variables to color.
 Easy to read.